 Campagnolo was founded by Tullio Campagnolo back in 1933.
 He is known for inventing the quick release lever and the rear derailleur, but the company has been awarded more than 135 patents for innovations in cycling technology.

 In this article, I will be focusing on Campagnolo Super Record components that were manufactured in the early to late 1980’s.
-During this period, Campagnolo released 3 versions of the Super Record group set.
+During this period, Campagnolo released 4 main variations of the Super Record group set.

-- Campagnolo 50th Anniversary Super Record.
-To mark the 50th anniversary of Campagnolo.
+- Campagnolo 50th Anniversary Super Record to celebrate the 50th anniversary of Campagnolo.

-- Colnago 30th Anniversary Super Record.
-To mark the 30th anniversary of Colnago.
+- Colnago 30th Anniversary Super Record to celebrate the 30th anniversary of Colnago.
 This group was sold fitted to a small number of Colnago Arabesque bicycles.

-All components in these 3 versions of Super Record were essentially the same, but the anniversary editions featured special engravings and gold detailing.
+All components in the 2 anniversary editions of Super Record were essentially standard, but featured special engravings and gold detailing.
 As the anniversary editions were limited, they are valuable to bicycle collectors, particularly the Colnago 30th Anniversary edition which was produced in smaller numbers.

 - Front and rear hubs including quick releases